-Fig. 34: Linked data quality dimensions and the relations between them [Source: [166].]
+Fig. 33: Linked data quality dimensions and the relations between them [Source: [212].]

-from a spatial dataset (e.g., LinkedGeoData46).
-Additionally, aggregators in RDF pull all the information related to airlines from different data sources (e.g., Expedia47, Tripadvisor48, Skyscanner49 etc.) that allows a user to query the integrated dataset for a flight from any start and end destination for any time period.
-We will use this scenario throughout this section as an example of how data quality influences fitness to use.
+information related to flights from different booking services (e.g., Expedia48) and represent this information as RDF.
+This allows a user to query the integrated dataset for a flight between any start and end destination for any time period.
+We will use this scenario throughout as an example to explain each quality dimension through a quality issue.